SkafteNicki/dtu_mlops/s2_organisation_and_version_control/code_structure.md

     ruff_option = ...
     ```

-    To read more about how specify `pyproject.toml` this
+    To read more about how to specify `pyproject.toml` this
     [page](https://packaging.python.org/en/latest/specifications/declaring-project-metadata/#declaring-project-metadata)
     is a good place to start.